fenderrex/hashClass/README.md

 #### `Choose File`
 - Upload a custom image overlay (e.g., segmented mask or transparency map).
 - The selected image is layered over the base map for pixel sampling or masking.
+- based on OSM data exported from georefv1
 ---

 ### 🌈 Opacity